pmdung2711/SmartSearch-ReactWebApp/README.md

 Check version of node by typing: node -v in the terminal.

-2. Inside the project, type "npm install"
+2. Inside the project folder, open terminal, and type "npm install"

 3. To run the web app, type "npm start"